copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Monsters will not equip gear when they think the player is close by.
 - Monsters can no longer start equipping gear in zero turns after doing other actions.
+- Cancelled thiefstones can be reactivated by dipping them in a non-cursed potion of restore ability.
+This will key them to the level and space where the player is currently standing.

 ### Interface changes